kashisharma04/Task-Management/README.md

 ## Contact
 If you have any questions or need assistance, feel free to contact us at [kashisharmaujjn@gmail.com].

-Thank you for exploring Blog project.
+Thank you for exploring project.
 I hope it empowers you to gain valuable insights from your data!
 ---
 Feel free to customize this description further to match the specific features and goals of your project.